 But before debunking them, let’s have a look at them.
 Here are the 5 money misconceptions about women.

-Recently I sat down with a friend, MJ Bridges, who paid off over $39,000 of consumer debt in 21 months and started the site Young and Debt Free.
+Recently I sat down with a friend, MJ Bridges, who paid off debt to the tune of over $39,000 of consumer debt in 21 months and started the site Young and Debt Free.
 Make sure to check out his bio at the end of the post!

 So MJ, I have to ask.
 How did you accumulate over $39,000 of consumer debt?
 That is $39,000 of debt not including your student loans!